Home / Education Center / Articles / The Ultimate Guide to Wildfire Coverage for Homeowners

 Your Guide to Wildfire Coverage for Homeowners

 Here at Prime Insurance Company, we help insurance producers looking to write more business for their clients.
-Our homeowners policies can include wildfire coverage, a major concern for homeowners across the country, especially in California.
+Our all-in-one homeowners policies can include coverage for wildfires, floods, wind, earthquakes, mudslides, and more, all under one policy.

 If your client is not able to get proper coverage from the standard market, we are here to step in and fill the gaps, so as to provide the coverage they need.